PandaX185/e-learning/README.md

 ## Email Service Provider

-We have chosen **SendGrid** as our email service provider for the following reasons:
+We have chosen **SMTP (Zoho)** as our email service provider for now.
+It provides simple setup because it uses smtp while also being able to send suitable amount of daily emails for now.
+In case of scalability, we can use **SendGrid** with a custom domain email.

-- Professional branding and customization options for emails.
-- Higher deliverability rate and advanced features like analytics and tracking.
-- Free tier covers up to 100 emails per day, which is sufficient for our current scale.
-- Easily scalable when the app grows, with paid plans that offer more flexibility.

 ### Sending OTPs